SNR02/LMS-Frontend-Backend/README.md

 # Library management System

-- This is library management system made in MERN stack.
+- This project is a library management system built using the MERN stack.
-- It's a basic library management system which is being developed , and is at early stage of development.
+- Currently, this basic library management system is under active development and is in its initial phase.
-- I have intgrated the googlePlay books api so that admins can directly enter the book from playBooks if available there.
+- I've incorporated the Google Play Books API, allowing administrators to directly import books from Play Books if they are accessible there.

 # Flow

-- It has 2 actors for now , student and admin, admin will have all privileges such as adding student , removing student , adding books , removing books and all.
+- The system currently features two roles: student and admin.
+The admin holds all privileges, including adding and removing students, as well as managing books.
-- Student will not be able to register themselves manually, admin will add/register student by proving an official email and student details and on that email auto generated password is sent and that password is also hashed and saved in database.
+- Students cannot self-register.
+Instead, an admin registers them by providing an official email and student details.
+An auto-generated password is then sent to the given email, and this password is also securely stored in the database after hashing.
-- Student can login into their account by sent password and will be able to access all the functionality a user of type student have , like issuing books but not adding books.
+- Students can log into their accounts using the password sent to them.
+Once logged in, they can perform all functions allocated to the student role, such as borrowing books, but they cannot add new books.

 # Authentication Flow:

-- On login an access token and refresh token is generated which are JWT made using {sub:userId} as payload and private accesstoken key which is stored in .env file.
+- Upon login, an access token and a refresh token are generated.
+These are JWTs with a payload consisting of {sub:userId}, and they're created using a private access token key that is stored in the .env file.
-- After generating access token. a session is also created in redis which is blazingly fast session store, it stores session with key user.id.
+- Along with the access token generation, a session is also created in Redis, a high-speed session store.
+The session is stored with the key user.id.
-- Access token, refresh token and a login flag is sent as httpOnly cookie to front end.
+- The access token, refresh token, and a login flag are all sent as HTTP-only cookies to the front end.
-- Whenever someone try to access the protected routes then they have to send the accesstoken in header(Bearer format) or they have to send it inside cookie by credentials:true property.
+- For access to protected routes, the client must send the access token in the header in the Bearer format, or they must include it in a cookie using the 'credentials:true' property.
-- If client have valid access token then we can verify it with public key and get the payload and payload have user.Id as sub so we can use it to get our session from redis too.
+- If the client possesses a valid access token, it can be verified using a public key to extract the payload, which includes the user's ID.
+This ID can then be used to retrieve the associated session from Redis.
-- If client have valid access token and session then only he will be allowed to access the protected route else not.
+- Only if the client has both a valid access token and a session will they be granted access to the protected routes; otherwise, access will be denied.

 ## API Reference